tc39/notes/es6/2012-09/sept-20.md

 EF: Did Angular replace all dirty checking?

-YK/RWS: Not really possible to remove all dirty checking.
+YK/RWN: Not really possible to remove all dirty checking.

 ### Observing Computed Properties and Dependencies

-RWS: Believe that it is not in scope now or ever.
+RWN: Believe that it is not in scope now or ever.

 ### Tuning Spec, Implementation Complexity

-RWS: ...Is hoping to progress the strawman to harmony.
+RWN: ...Is hoping to progress the strawman to harmony.
 A few slides that discuss remaining issues.

 LH: These represent concerns and agreements of several committee members who have been involved.